-CONTROL ROOM is a feature film project from the award-winning team of Tait Brady, Ben Phelps and Gabriel Dowrick.
+CONTROL ROOM is a feature film project from the award-winning team of Ben Phelps and Gabriel Dowrick.
 Between them they have won over 60 major awards and numerous accolades for their films, TV series, commercials and branded content.
 Their work has screened internationally in cinemas, TV, online and in over 200 prestigious film festivals from Berlin to Brisbane, Montreal to Melbourne, Seattle to Sydney, Tampere to Tropfest.
-The screenplay for CONTROL ROOM was a finalist in the acclaimed international competition, Script Pipeline 2016.
+The screenplay for CONTROL ROOM was a finalist in the acclaimed international competition, Script Pipeline.

 Here’s a 2-minute teaser.
 If you like this sizzle reel, you’ll love the film we want to make!

 In the tradition of low budget features, most of our story is set in a single location.
-A covert ASIO unit, called ‘The Hive’, has set up a nerve centre in a Chinese restaurant to monitor a G20 motorcade.
-Their only view to the outside world is via a wall of TV screens that depict the perspective of a lone field agent and a myriad of cameras across Sydney – CCTV, GoPros, drones and civilian smartphones.
+A covert surveillance unit, called ‘The Hive’, has set up a nerve centre in a Chinese restaurant to monitor a G20 motorcade.
+Their only view to the outside world is via a wall of TV screens that depict the perspective of a lone field agent and a myriad of cameras across Hong Kong – CCTV, GoPros, drones and civilian smartphones.
 This component of their investigation will effectively take the form of another established, low budget technique – ‘found footage’.
 High concept, low budget.

 Given that most of the film is set within the pressure cooker atmosphere of ‘The Hive’, we’ll be relying on experienced and charismatic actors to convey the escalating conflict as the clock ticks down.
 From a casting perspective, we’re excited about a film that’s led by two, strong female characters.
-By pitting an older Australian female actor against an emerging female actor of a younger generation, CONTROL ROOM will be a refreshing entry in international genre cinema.
+By pitting an older female actor against an emerging female actor of a younger generation, CONTROL ROOM will be a refreshing entry in international genre cinema.
 These characters aren’t simply wives or girlfriends.
 To the contrary, they totally drive the story.

 Writers Gabriel Dowrick & Ben Phelps